ppipada/flexigpt-app/README.md

     - Click the _Model Presets_ icon in the sidebar.
     - Select a provider or create a new one.
-    - The app provides inbuilt presets.
+    - The app provides built-in presets.
 These will be listed.
     - Create, edit, delete, enable/disable presets as required.
     - Mark one preset as _Default_ for the provider; it loads automatically when a model from that provider is first chosen.